whosurajnegi/whosurajnegi/README.md

 ### About Me 🚀
-I have graduated in Btech(CSE) from Christ University on April, 2019 and worked for EY until October 2021, when I joined.
+I have graduated in Btech(CSE) from Christ University on April, 2019 and worked for EY until October 2021, when I joined Accenture.
 During my tenure at EY, I received one progression and one advancement from Associate to Consultant.
 I am working in SAP Data Analytics projects.</br>
 I help businesses analyze data for trends and patterns and interpret data with a clear objective in mind.</br>